ToastyStoemp/KanjiVGParser/README.md

 That will save the database to kanji.xml

 - Unity writer
-Import the scripts manually, or use the included unityPackage ( OUTDATED PACKAGE ) Included is and example 'game' file, that gives an example of how you can use the writer system.
+Import the scripts found in /Scripts
+Included is and example 'game' file, that gives an example of how you can use the writer system.
 Preferably place the script on a camera object.
 The script needs C#6 by default unity runs on C#4,